 The wood turtle is also one of the 6 species featured in the Bancroft vs NS Lands and Forestry lawsuit you helped our nature network prepare for last year.

 In that judicial review, we alleged that the province failed to establish a Recovery Team and create a Recovery Plan within the legal deadline (which is within two years of listing for Threatened species like the wood turtle, or 2015 in this case.)

 In response to this accusation, the legal team for the province asserted that the Minister had adopted the 2016 federal Recovery Plan for the species, which is allowed under the NS Endangered Species Act.
-However, as our team pointed out, there was no evidence that the province ever implemented the federal plan in reality.
+However, as our team pointed out, there was no evidence that the province ever actually implemented the federal plan.

-When asked for support for their claim that the federal plan had been put in place (a public announcement, the formation of departmental committees, delivery of any actions recommended in the report, etc…), the province produced a private email from 2014 (two years before the federal plan was finished), from the Director of Wildlife to an official discussing the plan.
+When asked for support for their claim that the federal plan had been put in place, such as a public announcement, the formation of departmental committees, delivery of any actions recommended in the report, etc… the province produced a private email from 2014 (two years before the federal plan was finished), from the Director of Wildlife to an official discussing the plan.
 Notes from the Department made available by request showed that the province had, in fact, considered implementing their own plan draft, dated 2012, in addition to collaborating on the federal plan, but neither of these things ever happened.

 “And anyway, we’re working on it…”

 The province’s legal team also suggested that our accusations were moot, anyway, because even though a Recovery Plan may or may not exist yet, they did form a Recovery Team.
 We heard this excuse for other species featured in the review as well.